checkedc/checkedc-clang/docs/checkedc/Setup-and-Build.md

 for clang has [too much parallelism](https:/github.com/Microsoft/checkedc-clang/issues/268).
 The parallelism will cause your build to use too much physical memory and cause your machine to start paging.
 This will make your machine unresponsive and slow down your build too.
-See The Wiki page on [Parallel builds of clang on Windows](https://github.com/Microsoft/checkedc-clang/wiki/Parallel-builds-of-clang-on-Windows/) for more details.
+See the Wiki page on [Parallel builds of clang on Windows](https://github.com/Microsoft/checkedc-clang/wiki/Parallel-builds-of-clang-on-Windows/) for more details.

 in VS 2015, go to _Debug->Options->Projects and Solutions->VC++ Project Solutions_ and set
-the `Maximum Number of concurrent C++ compilations` to 6, if your development machine has 1 GByte of memor or more per core.
+the `Maximum Number of concurrent C++ compilations` to 6, if your development machine has 1 GByte of memory or more per core.
 If not, see the [Wiki page](https://github.com/Microsoft/checkedc-clang/wiki/Parallel-builds-of-clang-on-Windows/) to figure out what number to use.
 By default, 0 causes it to be the number of available CPU cores on your machine, which is too much.